hackclub/hackclub/workshops/shared_clipboard/README.md

 More info about ports, TCP and how the internet works at [www.steves-internet-guide.com/tcpip-ports-sockets](http://www.steves-internet-guide.com/tcpip-ports-sockets/)

 ### Debug function
+We'll have a special function for printing messages that don't need to be seen by users unless they use the debug option.
+Remember, using the debug option sets `printDebugInfo` to true.
 ```go
 func debug(a ...interface{}) {
     if printDebugInfo {